Mtar786/tipcalc/README.md

+I did the two extra credit of add a spinner or some other control to choose the tip amount: 10%, 15%, 18% or 20%, and calculate accordingly (1 pt) make sure that only two decimal points ever appear, and that the math is always correct (1 pt)

 As a user, when I launch the application, I should see a text edit (labeled "Amount") allowing me to enter the service charge, and a pushbutton labeled "Tip".
 The "Tip" pushbutton should be disabled.

 As a user, when I enter data into the service charge textedit, only numbers should be allowed.